Arkady-Skvortsov/webpack-constructor/CUSTOM.md

   Do you want copy ready catalogs/files in build folders ?
   Yes
   No
-  What is the catalogs/files would be ?
+  What is the catalogs/files would be in build folders ?
   ......
 ```